sebastianrb/questionnaire-app/team-project-2-encyclopedia-entries/apt-vine-snake-entry-4.md

 *Shorthand CSS property to set space around elements*

+The `margin` property is the outermost element of the box model.
+It creates space around an element's border.

 The `margin` property is used to set the top, right, bottom and left margin of an HTML element in one line as opposed to declaring `margin-top`, `margin-right`, `margin-bottom` and `margin-left` seperately.

 Setting values for `margin` works clockwise: the first value that is specified is the top margin, the second value is the right margin, the third value is the bottom margin and the fourth value is the left margin.